ReesMorris/next-dynamic-env/README.md

 - 🎯 **Universal** - Works with App Router, Pages Router, instrumentation, and middleware
 - 🐳 **Docker Ready** - Perfect for containerized deployments
 - ⏳ **Async Loading** - Wait for env vars in files that run before the script (e.g., instrumentation files)

-> [!WARNING]
-> **Security by Default**
->
-> This library enforces a strict separation between server and client environment variables.
-Variables marked as `server` will throw an error if accessed on the client in development, and return `undefined` in production.
-Only variables explicitly marked as `client` are exposed to the browser.

 ## Installation